sfell77/app_grafana/README.md

 # app_grafana
 Grafana deployment configuration leveraging a basic HA architecture (not application) strategy.
 Go ahead -- delete a running EC2 and watch it spin up a new one!

+The design here is based off my experience working with 26 teams deploying 100+ APIs, most of which were public-facing.
+This model enabled us, the platform team, to design, manage, and update architecture without substantial impacts or creating work for the application teams, while enforcing structure and standards (like encrypting all those EBS volumes) which is critical at-scale.

+Because we work for a bank (and also because I don't think they were available yet when we started), we created our own modules to ensure granular control over all our architecture.

+This is actually my first ELB deployment (ALB was our norm); wouldn't recommend it.

 ## What is...
-For simplicity, the default `app_env` value, if you use the deploy script below, is `dev` by default.
-Any variables you set which require the `app_env` variable should use `dev` for this component.
+For simplicity, the default `app_env` value, if you use the deploy scripts below, is `dev` by default.
+Any variables you set which require the `app_env` variable (such as `variable "AMI"`) should use `dev` for this component.

+I've left all my variables in-place for reference; it's a throw-away VPC so it'll be gone eventually (no security risks).

 ## What you need to provide
 With this configuration, you only need to provide a handful of variables (located in `variables.tf`) in order to deploy Grafana to an ELB: